Phone numbers

 Using alcohol to cover or mask a mental health condition

 One way that a person may try to hide a mental health condition from others is through alcohol consumption.
-Sadly, some do believe that being seen as a ‘bit of a drinker’ or even ‘a heavy drinker’ is something that is more socially acceptable than having a mental health condition.
+Sadly, some do believe that being seen as a ‘bit of a drinker’ or even ‘a heavy drinker’ is something that's more socially acceptable than having a mental health condition.

 Using alcohol as a coping mechanism to manage emotional distress

-People struggling with their mental health may start to self-medicate on alcohol.
+People struggling with their mental health may start to self-medicate using alcohol.

 They may drink in attempt to escape, alleviate or even dull thoughts and feelings.
-And, while they may initially feel better after drinking, as it can give the person a few hours of relief from the pain that they are experiencing, the reality is that their emotional distress will still be there and will still need to be addressed when they do stop drinking.
+While they may initially feel better after drinking, as it can give the person a few hours of relief from the pain they're experiencing, the reality is that their emotional distress will still be there when they do stop drinking.

 Drinking to deal with emotional distress can also lead to addiction issues, as the body and mind come to rely on alcohol in order to function.